-If you LOVE French fries as much as I do, you will love these crispy baked French fries.
+If you LOVE French fries as much as I do, you will love these crispy baked French fries recipe.
+Each crispy bite will taste incredible.
 Dip them in this curry dipping sauce for a fun side dish or appetizer!
-These fries are baked, not fried so they are much healthier!

 French fries are not just for a side dish anymore.
 French fried potatoes make incredible appetizers.
 Just serve some up for your next party.
 I bet the whole bowl of French fries gets eaten first!

-Let’s be honest, if a French fry isn’t crispy, it is gross.
-When I make this French fry recipe, I take it seriously.
-Oven French fries can get crispy.
-The secret is to soak your cut potatoes in cold water for 20 minutes.
-This helps the potatoes retain their color, but it also helps remove some of the potato starch as well.
+- The secret is to soak your cut potatoes in ice-cold water for 20 minutes.
+This helps the potatoes retain their color, but it also helps remove some of the potato starch as well so you get crispier baked fries.

 The best potato for making French fries are russet potatoes.
 These potatoes tend to be drier, making them absorb less oil and come out crispier.
 Other potatoes will work, but try to stick with the waxier dry potato varieties.